Confluex/Zuul/README.md

 Thanks to [Mike Cantrell](http://devnull.org/) for developing and maintaining Zuul, initially.

 **Paul Smith**

-Thanks to [Paul Smith](https://github.com/psmith) at Confluex, Inc. for maintaining it.
+Thanks to [Paul Smith](https://github.com/psmith) at Confluex, Inc. for maintaining it since Mike transferred ownership of Zuul to Confluex.

 **Jetbrains**